rbstrachan/python/README.md

 >>> print(d, e, f)
 [5, 6, 7, 8, 9] [5, 6, 7, 8, 9] [5, 6, 7, 8, 9]
 ```
 __[Note]__
-Be aware that cascading an object to multiple variable names does not create multiple objects in memory.
+Be aware that cascading a single object to multiple variable names does not create multiple objects in memory.
 Instead, all cascaded variable names refer to the same object in memory.
-This may present a problem if the the object is modified after assignment.
+The behaviour of such cascaded variables is normal when *reassigned*, however, problems may arise if the the object is *modified* after assignment.

-##### Reassigning a cascaded variable after assignment
+#### Reassigning a cascaded variable after assignment
+Reassigning a different object to a previously cascaded variable name does not change the object(s) assigned to the other cascaded variable names.
 ```python
 >>> x = y = [1, 2, 3]
 >>> y = [3, 4, 5]
 >>> print(x, y)
 [1, 2, 3] [3, 4, 5]
 ```
-Reassigning a different object to a cascaded variable name does not change the object(s) assigned to the other cascaded variable names.
-However;

 ##### Modifying a cascaded variable after assignment
+Both cascaded variable names `x` and `y` refer to the same object in memory.
+When that object is *modified* after assignment, the change is reflected in *both* cascaded variable names, despite the fact that the change was only made using one of the objects assigned names.
 ```python
 >>> x = y = [6, 7, 8]
 >>> x[0] = 14